For Veterinarians Seeking to Gain Additional Skills in the USA

-The American Association of Veterinary State Boards’ site has a guide to the steps involved, with links to the resources you’ll need, requirements, checklists and application deadline dates:
+The American Association of Veterinary State Boards’ site has a guide for veterinarians who have qualified at AVMA-listed schools, and who wish to gain accreditation in the USA.
+Their site details the steps involved, with links to the resources you’ll need, requirements, checklists and application deadline dates:

-A major element of the PAVE route to licensure is the Evaluated Clinical Experience (ECE) – this comprises a full academic year alongside final year veterinary students at an accredited veterinary school.
+A major element of the PAVE pathway is the Evaluated Clinical Experience (ECE) – this comprises a full academic year alongside final year veterinary students at an accredited veterinary school.
 ECE candidates follow the same rotations and are evaluated in the same way as these students.
 Penn Vet is pleased to be able to offer ECE places each year.

 Penn Vet Evaluated Clinical Year: Program Overview